Nutlope/roomGPT/README.md

 ## Future Tasks

+- [x] Add download link to high res version of restored image
+- [x] Show the restored photo larger on the screen
+- [x] Add comparison slider
+- [ ] Add rate limiting based on IP Address and throw an error in the app for it
 - [ ] Add to templates marketplace + share on Twitter
 - [ ] Migrate from react-uploader to S3 + filepond to have access to uploaded photos
 - [ ] Implement a dynamic share page